 What Does Income Protection Cover?

-What Income Protection Does Not Cover?
+What Does Income Protection Not Cover?

 Who Should Buy Income Protection Insurance?

-- Live paycheque-to-paycheque.
+- Live paycheck-to-paycheck.

-- Are not qualified for government benefits.
+- Aren’t eligible for government benefits.

-Why Should I Insure My income?
+Why Should I Insure My Income?

 1. Income Replacement